 Oracle Data Pump is a tool you can use to move data and metadata from your source database.
 It enables you to smoothly perform export/import operations and to send files directly to Oracle machines or Amazon S3 buckets.
 From there, you can import data to your desired database.

-Optimizing Oracle Database Storage on AWS with Cloud Volumes ONTAP
+Optimizing AWS Oracle Database Storage with Cloud Volumes ONTAP

 In particular, Cloud Volumes ONTAP helps in addressing database workloads challenges in the cloud, and filling the gap between your cloud-based database capabilities and the public cloud resources it runs on.